 Whether you blog for a hobby or as a business, you want people to read what you write.
 After all, that is why you blog, right?
 You want to share your ideas with others.

 But, what happens when you hit the publish button?
 Is that all you need to do?
-You have amazing stuff to say so everyone should want to read it.
+You have fantastic stuff to say, so everyone should want to read it.

 Not so fast.

 Sure, you have a great article, but writing it is only one thing you need to do.
 There are other things you must do to ensure that you have a great post that takes off.
 Why, then, are you doing these things that will hurt your blog post?

 Take note and make sure you are not doing any of these.

 MISTAKES YOU ARE MAKING ON YOUR BLOG POSTS